Currencies of the World: How Well Do You Know Your Money?

 What are the three types of currencies?

-There are three types of money or currency of the world:
+There are three types of money or currency in the world:

 Commodity money